-The FDA has also issued an interim final rule (Sept 2000, 21 CFR section 101.83 2), which allows manufacturers of products containing added phytosterol and stanol esters to make a health claim (for reducing the risk of coronary heart disease).
+The FDA has also issued an interim final rule (Sept 2000, 21 CFR section 101.832), which allows manufacturers of products containing added phytosterol and stanol esters to make a health claim (for reducing the risk of coronary heart disease).
 There are a number of specific restrictions with which the products must comply before such a health claim may be made.
 In the USA, a number of foods that are allowed to use this interim health claim include sterol esters in spreads and salad dressings, and stanol esters in spreads, salad dressings, snack bars and dietary supplements in soft gel form.

-There is currently no permission for the use of phytosterols in foods in Canada, although some vegetable oil spreads are reportedly on the market without regulatory approval.
+There is currently no permission for the use of phytosterols in foods in Canada.